Bharathrushab/bharathrushab.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Class Pulse:  A SMAC Application to Enhance StudentFeedback and Interaction."
+title: "Class Pulse:  A SMAC Application to Enhance Student Feedback and Interaction"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-date: 2009-10-01
+date: 2020-10-01
 venue: 'International Conference on Mobile Computing and Sustainable Informatics (ICMCSI) 2020'
 paperurl: 'https://www.springer.com/gp/book/9783030497941'